ABOUT

 Hello Everyone, I suppose I’ll start by introducing myself.

 My name is Lucas Dul, I’m that guy that fixes typewriters.
-I’ve often been told that typewriter servicing is an art, and I find that to be an interesting way of looking at things as I consider myself to be an artist.
-I started this website as www.lucasdul.com a few years back to showcase my photography, as well as the wide variety of other things I do ranging from drawing to stained glass.
+I’ve often been told that typewriter servicing is an art, and I find that to be an interesting way of looking at things as I have been known to appear artistic.
+I started this website as www.lucasdul.com (vain, I know right?) a few years back to showcase my photography, as well as the wide variety of other things I do ranging from drawing to stained glass I am exactly the type of person who can’t pick one thing and stick with it.
+Don’t worry, your typewriter will get finished.
 In the years following, the typewriter business kicked off, and I began working towards opening a physical location as that is the typewriter dream.
 The website is now home to a more business focused experience, but I’ll be keeping some of the more fun projects on board like the short story contest.
-I have now been repairing typewriters for ten years, and in mid-2024, I opened a brick-and-mortar typewriter shop!
+By now I have now been repairing typewriters for ten years, and in mid-2024, I opened a brick-and-mortar typewriter shop!

 Meet the Team